AvocadosConstant/google-foobar-aug-2017/README.md

 Who the heck puts clover and coffee creamer in their tea?
 Commander Lambda, apparently.
 When you signed up to infiltrate her organization, you didn't think you'd get such an up-close and personal look at her more...unusual tastes.

 [Queue to Do](./queue-to-do)

+# LEVEL 4

+Excellent!
+You've destroyed Commander Lambda's doomsday device and saved Bunny Planet!
+But there's one small problem: the LAMBCHOP was a wool-y important part of her space station, and when you blew it up, you triggered a chain reaction that's tearing the station apart.
+Can you rescue the imprisoned bunnies and escape before the entire thing explodes?